 Sometimes your animals are scared at the vet, and that’s perfectly alright.
 We don’t expect every pet to sit perfectly still while we take their (rectal!) temperature.
 We don’t take it personally and we know that your cat is the ‘most cuddly cat ever!’ at home, while they’re trying to rip us to shreds in clinic.
 Sometimes we just need a second experienced person to hold onto your animal while we look them over, be it a vet doing an exam or a technician triaging or performing treatments.
 Which brings me to...

 Some animals are just mean; it’s just how things are.
 Your cat may be nice at home or your dog may be your toddler's best friend, but in a clinic, sometimes they are just plain vicious.
-I’ve seen my share of fractious cats to know that I’d, personally, rather take on a 100 lbs angry Shepherd, then deal with a vicious fractious cat by myself.
-At least a dog gives me signs that they’re about to attack, whereas a cat will more often than not fly at my face with no warning.
+I’ve seen my share of patents to know that I, personally, would rather take on a 100 lb angry Shepherd, than deal with a vicious fractious cat by myself.

 5. You make your animal Nervous!